Andricus kollari: Oak marble gall

 The gall growth first appears as a rounded mass of green plant tissue on the leaf buds of the oak, later becoming hard and brown, being up to approximately 25 mm in diameter.
 Although nearly spherical, the galls often have a number of little flattened nodules.
 The rounded growths are filled with a spongy mass and a single wasp larva is located in a hard, seed-like cell in the centre.
 The word 'marble' derives from the gall's shape, which is a marble-like rounded structure.
 As stated, although normally distinctive the oak marble gall can, under some growth conditions, be mistaken for the oak apple gall, caused by a number of gall wasps, such as Biorhiza pallida.
 This may be due to the observer's unfamiliarity with the true oak apple gall which grows to be somewhat larger, has red markings, but does also grow on the axillary or terminal buds.
 The galls sometimes coalesce.
 The non-parasitised specimens are at the largest end of the size range.

-Fused and/or stunted specimens can be confused with Andricus lignicola (Hartig), the "Cola-nut gall".
+Fused and/or stunted specimens can be confused with A. lignicola (Hartig), the "Cola-nut gall".

 Predators, inquilines, parasitoids and fungi

 Mature galls are sometimes broken open by vertebrate predators to recover the larva or pupa.
 Woodpeckers, such as the lesser spotted woodpecker, as well as other birds or squirrels have been suggested.
 In the territory of former Czechoslovakia, both bank voles and yellow-necked mice feed on larvae and pupae extracted from oak marble galls.

 A number of insect inquilines live harmlessly within the oak marble gall.
 Some of these, as well as Andricus itself, are parasitised by insects referred to as parasitoids.
 The chalcid wasp Torymus nitens is an example of a parasitoid in oak marble galls.
 The presence of these inquilines and parasites is often visible on older galls by the presence of fine exit-holes, smaller than that of the gall wasp itself.

-A gall can contain the cynipid wasp as the host that made the gall; up to five species of inquilines (Ceroptres clavicornis, Synergus gallaepomiformis, S. pallidipennis, S. reinhardi and S. umbraculus) eating the hosts food; as well as up to thirteen parasitoid species (Eurytoma brunniventris, Sycophila biguttata, S. variegata, Megastigmus dorsalis, M. stigmatizans, Torymus geranii, T. auratus, Caenacis lauta, Hobbya stenonota, Mesopolobus amaenus, M. fasciiventris, M. sericeus, Eupelmus urozonus) living on the host, inquilines and each other.
+A gall can contain the cynipid wasp as the host that made the gall; up to five species of inquilines (Ceroptres clavicornis, Synergus gallaepomiformis, S. pallidipennis, S. reinhardi and S. umbraculus) eating the host's food; as well as up to thirteen parasitoid species (Eurytoma brunniventris, Sycophila biguttata, S. variegata, Megastigmus dorsalis, M. stigmatizans, Torymus geranii, T. auratus, Caenacis lauta, Hobbya stenonota, Mesopolobus amaenus, M. fasciiventris, M. sericeus, Eupelmus urozonus) living on the host, inquilines and each other.

 Many old galls bear numerous dark brown excrescences, due to the fungus Phoma gallorum.